 The new style was born between World War I and World War II, a time called the interwar period.
 It put together old styles with new styles that were inspired by machines.
 Art Deco used rich colors, details and geometric shapes.
 New York City’s Chrysler Building and the Empire State Building are examples of the Art Deco style from that time.
 Other American examples can be found in Chicago, Los Angeles, and San Francisco.
 The Hoover Dam, build between 1931 and 1936 on the border between Nevada and Arizona, includes Art Deco art throughout the dam.
 Art Deco was not used only in buildings.
 Artists used Art Deco in ads, posters and other arts also.

 Surrealism was another new idea that began in the early 1920s.
-Surrealist works had things that were strange, out of place, or put things together that did not match.
+Surrealist works had things that were strange, out of place, or put together things that did not match.
 Spanish painter Salvador Dali, best known for his 1931 work, The Persistence of Memory, was one of the most famous artists who used Surrealism.

 As with many other areas of life, Americans were excited about trying new things, and new ways of seeing the world through art were just another way of having a good time.